kids encyclopedia robot

 Tyler was born on November 9, 1928, to Susan Ruffin and Lyon Gardiner Tyler.
 His paternal grandparents were Julia Gardiner and the tenth President of the United States, John Tyler.
 Through his mother, he is a great-grandson of Edmund Ruffin, and a descendant of Benjamin Harrison IV, Robert Carter I and Pocahontas.
 She was a teacher and caretaker of the family's historical documents.
 Despite his familial connections, Tyler grew up poor during the Great Depression.

 Tyler, whose father died when he was a boy, was homeschooled by his mother and then attended Charles City County public schools.
 He briefly attended St. Christopher's School.
-Possibly through Lyon's friendship with Franklin D. Roosevelt, Nancy Astor, Viscountess Astor funded Tyler's education at the College of William & Mary with a $5,000 check.
+He had an older brother, Lyon Gardiner Tyler, Jr. Possibly through his father's friendship with Franklin D. Roosevelt, Nancy Astor, Viscountess Astor funded Tyler's education at the College of William & Mary with a $5,000 check.
 He graduated with a degree in chemistry in 1949.
 Due to a shortage of employment opportunities in chemistry, Tyler continued his education at the Virginia Polytechnic Institute and State University, where he received a second bachelor's degree in chemical engineering in 1951.

 Career